 - Instructional Leadership: Create a collaborative culture of teaching and learning in which staff engages in individual and collective professional development that focuses on student and professional growth and results in continuous improvement.

 - Management and Learning Environment: Establish and implement structures and processes that engage stakeholders in using problem-solving and decision-making methods and distributed leadership to develop, monitor and revise plans and programs that support students to graduate ready for college and career.

-- Family and Community Engagement: Engage, involve and collaborate with all parents and families, including underrepresented communities, in student learning and support programs.
+- Family and Community Engagement: Engage and collaborate with all parents and families, including underrepresented communities, in student learning and support programs.

 - Ethics and Integrity: Assess personal code of ethics and leadership practices to guide and support personal and collective actions that use relevant evidence and research to make fair and ethical decisions.

 - External Context and Policy: Evaluate and communicate policy to stakeholders to collaborate on education policies focused on improving education for all students.